 © 2018 KASHYAP.
 This paper reports a study conducted with 10 blind and 8 sighted participants using a prototype system for communicating multiple information streams concurrently, using two methods of presentation.
 The prototype system in method one played two continuous voice-based articles diotically, differing by voice gender and content.
 In the second method, prototype communicated one continuous article in the female voice and three headlines as interval-based short interruptions in a male voice dichotically.
 In this investigation the continuous method remained more effective in communicating multiple information compared to the interval-based interruption method, and also the users who possessed at least tertiary qualification performed better in comprehending the multiple concurrent information than the non-tertiary qualified users.

-Abu ul Fazal, M & Karim, MS 2016, 'Multiple Information Communication in Voice-Based Interaction', MULTIMEDIA AND NETWORK INFORMATION SYSTEMS, MISSI 2016, International on Conference Multimedia and Network Information Systems, SPRINGER INT PUBLISHING AG, POLAND, pp. 101-111.View/Download from: UTS OPUS or Publisher's site
+Abu ul Fazal, M & Karim, MS 2016, 'Multiple Information Communication in Voice-Based Interaction', MULTIMEDIA AND NETWORK INFORMATION SYSTEMS, MISSI 2016, International on Conference Multimedia and Network Information Systems, SPRINGER INT PUBLISHING AG, POLAND, pp. 101-111.View/Download from: Publisher's site